adelasantosd/normtrace-disability-rights/references/instruments/cdpd.md

 This interpretation has generated significant judicial and academic debate, but it remains the Committee’s authoritative interpretive position.

-### Relevance for Mexico

-Article 12 is particularly important in the Mexican context when reviewing legal provisions on guardianship, interdiction, substituted decision-making, and civil capacity.

 ### Relevance for NormTrace

 When analysing a domestic legal framework, the key question is whether it: